ventosus/lv2-site/content/pages/developing.md

 ## Reference

 Most LV2 specifications have two parts: code and data.
-The "specification" documentation comes from the data, and documents the various concepts in the specification, with links to the API reference of the associated APIs.
-After examples, this is the best place to better understand an extension.
+The "specification" documentation comes from the data, and defines/documents the various concepts involved.
+Start there to better understand an extension's purpose.

 The API reference is generated from Doxygen, and serves the usual purpose.
 Go there for documentation about a specific function, struct, or define.